 Tips!
 You can also check our pizza and wine pairing guide for more suggestions.

 Wine and cheese are a match made in heaven, and this pairing is also very romantic.
 The possibilities for wine and cheese pairing are endless.
 A Chardonnay such as Chablis is a great choice for a cheese platter.
 If you prefer red, we recommend a light-bodied red like Pinot noir.
 If you are interesed in wine and cheese pairings, we recommend you check our wine and cheese guide about what kind of wine to choose for different types of cheese.

 If you are planning to serve charcuterie, pick a light red or a rosé with high acidity.
 A light red wine like Pinot Noir is often the best wine for charcuterie.
 Pinot Noir is also the most popular light red wine in the world.
-This elegant wine with aromas of red fruit and rose will be an excellent choice for Valentine’s.
+This elegant wine with aromas of red fruit and roses will be an excellent choice for Valentine’s.
 If you have a bottle of Pinot Noir saved for this special day, we recommend you check our Pinot noir guide for the best food pairing suggestions.

 Do you love spicy food?
 Choose a Riesling!
 Riesling and other slightly sweet aromatic white wines are excellent parings with spicy dishes.
 If you and your date are going to have Thai, Indian, Mexican, or any spicy food, you will most likely be well off with a bottle of Riesling.
 The heat in the food will be tempered by the sweetness and low alcohol in the wine.
 You can learn more in our popular guide about how to choose the best wine for spicy food.